matthew-brett/scipy-meson-work/developing_on_windows.md

   on your USB stick.
 * Make sure you have the wired mouse and maybe keyboard, as above.
-* I would unplug all external storage, other than the hard drive you will install on, and the USB stick, and then reboot.
+* I would unplug all external storage, other than the hard drive you will install on, including the USB stick with the Bootcamp drivers, and then reboot.
 At various points I found the install failed when running with some extra hard drives attached.

 ### Configuration file for VirtualBox to use the disk you will install to